 If you're new to yoga and curious about its role in your health, here's a grounded place to begin:

-Yoga is not a quick fix for weight management, and the simple fact is that yoga was never supposed to be a quick fix.
+Yoga is not a quick fix for weight management, and the fact is that yoga was never intended to be a quick fix.
 What yoga offers is something harder to find and more durable than a short-term solution.
 Keep in mind that yoga can lower stress, improve sleep, build body awareness, and keep you moving consistently for years and years, and so those benefits add up in real ways because they touch almost every part of your daily life.
 The research suggests those indirect benefits are genuine and real.
 The indirect benefits are just quieter than a before-and-after photo.
 Show up regularly, stay curious about your practice, and let the practice work the way yoga actually works, which is slowly, steadily, and on your whole self.